gi-bielefeld/sans/clowm/usage.md

+To ease the application of SANS for unexperiences users, the CloWM vesion of SANS provides a slightly different parameter handling compared to a local installation from our [git repository](https://github.com/gi-bielefeld/sans).

+**Simple:** Select the input and output folders and run SANS with default parameters.
+**Advanced:** If your input are **reads** or **coding sequnces**, or if you want to **beautify the output**, switch the parameter view to "advanced".
+**Expert:** This parameter view provides further options, such as bootstrapping.

 ## Input

-To ease the application of SANS for unexperiences users, the CloWM vesion of SANS provides a simplified parameter handling compared to a local installation from our [git repository](https://github.com/gi-bielefeld/sans).
+To compute a phylogeny with SANS, the only requirement are the input sequences.

-### Format
+#### Format

 Input sequences are read from Fasta or Fastq files.
 * Each file can be gzipped.
 * Each file can contain multiple sequence enties, e.g., contigs.

+If your input are reads or coding sequnces, switch the parameter view to "advanced".

-### Upload
+#### Upload

 Use the menu "Files", "My Data Buckets" and
 * upload all files into one folder individually, or
 * join all files in one zip or tar.gz file (no folder structure).
+* The CloWM version of SANS allows for a maximum of 100 sequences.
+A local installation of [SANS](https://github.com/gi-bielefeld/sans) can process up to thousands of seuences.

 You can also transfer data using an S3 management software such as provided by [AWS](https://aws.amazon.com/cli/) or [minIO](https://min.io/docs/minio/linux/reference/minio-mc.html).

 ## Output

-### Files
+#### Files

 * `sans_splitnetwork.pdf` shows the phylogeny, generated with [SplitsTree 4](https://software-ab.cs.uni-tuebingen.de/download/splitstree4/welcome.html).
 * `sans_splitnetwork.nexus` can be opened in [SplitsTree 4](https://software-ab.cs.uni-tuebingen.de/download/splitstree4/welcome.html) to explore the phylogeny interactively.